Mansi-2706/KPMG-Sales-Analysis-Dashboard---Forage-/README.md

-# KPMG-Sales-Analysis-Dashboard---Forage-
 Data Analytics Consulting Virtual Internship

 # KPMG AU Data Analytics Job Simulation on Forage - October 2023
 • Completed a simulation focused on advising a client on customer targeting with the Data, Analytics & Modelling team
 • Assessed data quality and completeness in preparation for analysis
 • Analysed data to target high-value customers based on demographics and attributes
 • Developed dashboards to communicate findings with visuals

 # Project Overview:
 Enhancing Marketing Strategy for Sprocket Central Pty Ltd